mozilla-spidermonkey/embenchen/micro/wasmdot.md

 The Cranelift code is not bad, but it has several weaknesses:

 * interrupt checks are load-compare instruction pairs instead of compare-with-memory
-* there are three obviously redundant moves at the inner loop head
+* there are three obviously redundant MOVs at the inner loop head
 * it loads the heap pointer from the tls on every iteration instead of hoisting the loaded value, even though there should be plenty of registers available for this
-* before making a heap reference it loads the index value into a temp register instead of using the register it's in
+* before making a heap reference it MOVs the index value into a temp register instead of using the register the index value is already in
 * it manipulates the stack pointer for unknown reasons and then does not use the frame, this looks like frame alignment that ion does not think it necessary to do

-With regards to reloading the heap pointer, Cranelift's LICM considers loops trivially unsafe.
-But the load should be flagged as readonly (it is flagged when it's created) yet licm does not look at that.
+With regards to reloading the heap pointer, Cranelift's LICM considers loads trivially unsafe.
+The load of the heap pointer is flagged as readonly + nontrapping when it's created yet licm does not look at that.

-licm might also be constrained by a load faulting.
-(Shouldn't be but could be.)
-But a load from the vmctx can be flagged as intrinsically safe.

 ### Cranelift code